oshibka404/ozorn.in/src/content/blog/fake-backend-indexed-db.md

 ## Don't use local storage

-When it comes to storing data between sessions in browser, the first natural reaction is often "OK, we'll use local storage".
+When it comes to storing data between sessions in a browser, the first natural reaction is often "OK, we'll use local storage."
 If you resist this impulse for a moment and imagine what can go wrong, you quickly find plenty of such things:

 * **LocalStorage is limited to 5MB per domain**, which might seem more than enough for your task, but in a large product with many moving parts you never know what other teams are up to: whether they are storing files or binary data for their features, or using local storage to manually cache documents, or maybe they did it long time ago for some subset of important users you never heard of, and forgot to clean up afterwards.
-* **LocalStorage can store only strings** and you have to rely on slow and fragile manual serialization to store anything else.
+* **LocalStorage can store only strings,** and you have to rely on slow and fragile manual serialization to store anything else.
-* **LocalStorage is key-value only.** No support for even basic queries like selecting a record by field value, sorting, filtering, etc. To perform any query except "get value by its key", you'll have to iterate through all records, parse each of them and compare.
+* **LocalStorage is key-value only.** No support for even basic queries like selecting a record by field value, sorting, filtering, etc. To perform any query except "get value by its key," you'll have to iterate through all records, parse each of them and compare.
 * **LocalStorage is synchronous** and isn't supported in workers, so whenever you access a value to either read or write, it blocks execution flow, and we're talking disk operations here, not RAM.

 So, a use case really suitable for local storage would be to store a single value that you aren't going to read any often, and only when no major user flow depends on the stored value being accessible.
 Another one would be prototyping, just because reading and writing to local storage is almost as straightforward as getting the value from a map.
 If you're developing a product all on your own or in a very small team where everyone knows what everyone else is doing, local storage can also be the answer.

 Neither of the above looks like our case.
 We need something else.

-_Of course, not all of the listed points are always relevant for your particular case, but if you notice at least one, consider a better alternative, which is…_
+_Of course, not all the listed points are always relevant for your particular case, but if you notice at least one, consider a better alternative, which is…_

 ### IndexedDB
 Basically, IndexedDB is the local storage made right.
 It's an in-browser NoSQL database suitable even for large data structures.